APPRAISAL

 Capitalized Earnings Approach

-·Excess earnings estimates, if any, applied to value
+·Excess earnings estimates, if any,

-estimate of Intangible Assets.
+of Intangible Assets.

 APPRAISAL